 - Transactions are clearly disclosed.

-- No interest-based arrangements.
+- No interest-based arrangements are built in.

 Examples of cryptocurrencies that are often discussed as halal or haram include: